Passamezzo ModernoPassamezzo Moderno

 David Granger

-David Granger serves as principal bassoonist with the Sacramento Philharmonic Orchestra, the Modesto Symphony Orchestra, the Napa Valley Symphony, the Fremont Philharmonic, and is a member of the Oakland East Bay Symphony.
-He received his Bachelor of Music in 1973 and his Master of Music in 1975 from the Manhattan School of Music in New York City.
+David Granger received his Bachelor of Music in 1973 and his Master of Music in 1975 from the Manhattan School of Music in New York City.
 Mr. Granger was principal bassoonist of the Sacramento Symphony from 1981 until 1996.
 In 1983 he began teaching at the University of California, Davis, and, in 1985, became coordinator of the music department's student chamber music program.
-He began teaching at the University of California, Berkeley in 2002.
-Mr. Granger also attended Indiana University's Early Music Institute and received a Performer Diploma in baroque bassoon in 2004.
-There he studied early bassoons with Michael McCraw and worked with some of the leading artists in period instrument performance.
-His period instrument experiences include performances with the American Bach Soloists and the Tafelmusik Baroque Orchestra in Toronto, Canada.
-Mr. Granger plays on a copy of an early 17th century dulcian built by Leslie Ross, New York, 2000.
+Mr. Granger works as a freelance musician performing in orchestras throughout northern California.
+He currently holds positions as principal bassoonist of the Sacramento Philharmonic, the Napa Valley, Modesto and Fremont Symphonies, and is a member of the Oakland East Bay and the Marin Symphonies.
+He joined the faculty of the University of California, Berkeley, in 2000.
+Mr. Granger attended Indiana University's Early Music Institute and received a Performer Diploma in baroque bassoon in 2004.
+He performs on a copy of a 17th century dulcian made by Leslie Ross, NYC, 2000 and a baroque bassoon made by by Guntram Wolf, 2003, and copied after an instrument with the initials HKICW.

 Jonothan Davis